laplacier/Escape-Room-Code-Dump/ESP-IDF/prop_template/README.md

 rx_task waits for semaphore to be available to overwrite rx_payload

-components receive command to read rx_payload and give a semaphore when finished reading
+component receives command to read rx_payload and gives a semaphore when finished reading

-components wait for semaphore to be available to overwrite tx_payload
+component waits for semaphore to be available to overwrite tx_payload

 tx_task receives command to read tx_payload and gives a semaphore when finished reading